epam/TimeBaseTimescaleConnector/README.md

 ```
 3. Continue replication from the `MAX` timestamp.

+In case of an application restart or any interruption in a replication process, the system automatically determines where the replication has been interrupted and resumes from this moment.
+As a result, the last ms of data in a stream is erased and the replication resumes from this timestamp.

 ## Schema Consistency

 Timescale replicator can monitor changes made to the source TimeBase **stream schema** and propagate those to the target database, thus ensuring the target database schema is always consistent with the data source: